rakiasegev/SatelliteRaspberry/README.md

 This project is licensed under the MIT License

 # Acknowledgments
 We used Google Maps API to implement location specification as well as time-based filtering.
 Our data was all obtained from the open-source database: NASA EPIC and Google Earth Engine.
+Our UI was adapted from a template from Creative Tim.
 We would like to thank Prof. Colleen Lewis for her guidance and support.